⚡️Servebolt is growing fast! Want to join our team and help grow Servebolt even faster? Check out our open jobs and apply.

 The amount of memory does not affect the speed of your website.

-If your website does not have enough RAM, “out of memory” errors will be logged in the servers error logs and the visitor to a web page that exhausts RAM will get a 500 error or the white screen of death.
-Adding more RAM does not have any effect on how fast your webpage loads.
+If your website does not have enough RAM, “out of memory,” errors will be logged in the server’s error logs, and the visitor to a web page that exhausts RAM will get a 500 error or the white screen of death.
+Adding more RAM does not affect how fast your webpage loads.

 The number of cores does not affect the speed of your website as long as there are free cores available to handle requests.
 If the number of cores is the performance bottleneck, you will experience that your website gets temporarily slower.